offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

 Searching a sequence using a standard trie may lead to duplicate work being performed.
-For example, the following trie is for sequences {aratron, aratron, ration}.
+For example, the following trie is for sequences {aratrium, aratron, ration}.

 ```{svgbob}
                       i   u   m   ¶